Denis Bajramović

-Denis Bajramović (born 1961), is a Croatian basketball coach and former player.
+Denis Bajramović (born 6 October 1961), is a Croatian professional basketball coach and former player.
+He currently serves as the head coach for Donji Vakuf in the Basketball Championship of Bosnia and Herzegovina (BCBH).

 Coaching career

 Bajramović coached Dubrovnik, Konavle Cavtat, Šibenik, Zagreb, Slovenian team Union Olimpija.

 On September 13, 2017, Bajramović became a head coach for Golden Eagle Ylli of the Kosovo Superleague.

-On March 20, 2018, Bajramović was hired to be the head coach of the Bosna Royal.
+On March 20, 2018, Bajramović was appointed head coach of KK Bosna.

 National team

 Bajramović was an assistant coach of Aleksandar Petrović with the Bosnia and Herzegovina national team at the EuroBasket 2013.